 Is it not heinous they did not before!

 11 October 2021

 Note 1.
-Interview with Laura Cohen, representative of the ceramics industry, BBC Radio 4 Today Programme, around 08:20 am.
+Interview with Laura Cohen, representative of the ceramics industry, BBC Radio 4 Today Programme, around 08:20 am on 7th October 2021.
 In light of burgeoning gas prices.
 The ceramics industry, which uses a lot of gas to heat the kilns and is complaining that the government should subsidise their use of gas.
 There are technical reasons, for example, a brick kiln 100m long at 1000 degrees C, which would get damaged if it were to be suddenly shut off.
 But why were not these kilns designed (a) so they could be shut down more quickly, (b) to use renewable energy?

 It seems the UK government gives a "renewables exemption" to some energy intensive industries, allowing them to evade their responsibilities for "decarbonization" (reducing their energy use and greenhouse gas emissions), on the grounds that they "needed" a lot of energy to keep running, and "needed time" to adapt.

 Time to adapt?
 I was shocked that she said, in effect, "We must begin decarbonization" rather than "We are decarbonizing but must do it more quickly".

 In fact, her actual, longer wording, was worse than that.
 "But also longer term, we need to hit our decarbonization targets.
 So we need to start development of a full range of decarbonization technologies.
 In our spending review proposal we've asked for some money to work / matched by industry to develop at pace the technologies we need to also be able to meet decarbonization targets."
 From the words I emphasised there, we can see that what she said was that ceramics industries have not even begun designing and making the tools (the technologies) to enable them to begin decarbonizing - and they are waiting for government money before they even begin developing those tools.
 My reaction, which stirred me to write this was "What an irresponsible attitude!"